GCOM7140/class-sessions/03_git-and-github/README.md

 # Objectives

-* To show you how to use Git/GitHub in your life as an R-using data analyst.
+* To show you how you can use Git/GitHub in your life as an R-using data analyst.
    + For this to happen, we can’t afford to get bogged down in a hot mess of Git installation issues.
 Work through registering a GitHub account, installing Git, introducing yourself to Git, connecting to GitHub, setting up keys for SSH, connecting Rstudio to Git and GitHub, and so on beforehand by completing the operations outlined in the chapters of Happy Git and GitHub for the UseR listed below.
+* To show you how you can submit your homework assignments for this class using Git/GitHub.

 # Readings